Survey: Image Mixing and Deleting for Data Augmentation: Cut and Delete

-This section describes cut and delete specifically designed for object detection. \subsubsubsection{Adversarial Spatial Dropout for Occlusion} This technique \cite{ASDN} drops region pixels to generate hard positives for object detection by learning key image regions.
-Within the proposed region only 1/3 pixels are dropped after sorting based on magnitudes.
-Dropped values are non-contiguous here as compared to previously discussed methods.
-Salient image regions are learned using a separate network.
-The mask generator is penalized based on the performance of the detector similar to generative adversarial networks \cite{GANs}.
+\emph{Adversarial Spatial Dropout for Occlusion~\cite{ASDN}} drops region pixels to generate hard positives for object detection by learning key image regions.
+Within the proposed region, only 1/3 of pixels are dropped after sorting based on magnitudes in the heatmap.
+A separate network learns the salient image regions.
+The mask generator is penalized based on the detector's performance, similar to generative adversarial networks~\cite{GANs}.

-\subsection{Cut and Mix}
+\section{Cut and Mix}

-This section discusses data augmentation strategies where instead of deleting a patch, the patch is replaced with some other image region.
-By this approach, an image shares multiple class labels, whereas the major class label belongs to the original class label.
+Instead of deleting a patch, Cut and Mix replaces the patch with another image region.
+Thus, the image shares information coming from multiple class labels, however, the significant class label belongs to the original class label.
 Hence, the model learns to differentiate between two classes within a single image.
+This method of augmentation introduces label smoothing as a by-product.

-\subsubsection{CutMix}
+\subsection{CutMix}

-In CutMix \cite{cutmix} images are augmented by sampling patch coordinates, $x, y, h, w$ from a uniform distribution.
+In CutMix~\cite{cutmix}, images are augmented by sampling patch coordinates, $x, y, h, w$ from a uniform distribution.
 The selected patch is replaced at the corresponding location with a patch from the other randomly picked image from the current mini-batch during training.
-CutMix updates image labels according to replaced patch proportion as defined in equation \ref{cutmix_eq}, where $M$ is the image mask, $x_a$ and $x_b$ are images, $\lambda$ is the proportion of label, and $y_a$ and $y_b$ are the labels of images.
+CutMix~\cite{cutmix} updates the image labels proportion to the replaced patch as defined in the Eq.~\ref{cutmix_eq}, where $M$ is the image mask, $x_a$ and $x_b$ are images, $\lambda$ is the proportion of label, and $y_a$ and $y_b$ are the labels of images.

-\subsubsection{Attentive CutMix}
+\subsection{Attentive CutMix}

-Attentive CutMix \cite{attentivecutmix} builds up on CutMix.
-Instead of random pasting, it identifies attentive patches for cutout and pastes them at the same location in the other image.
-This avoids the problem of selecting a background region not important for the network and updating the label information accordingly, as in equation \ref{cutmix_eq}.
+Attentive CutMix~\cite{attentivecutmix} builds up on CutMix.
+Instead of random pasting, it identifies attentive patches and pastes them at the exact location in the other image.
+This avoids the problem of selecting a background region that is not important for the network and updating the label information accordingly, as in Eq.~\ref{cutmix_eq}.
 A separate pre-trained network is employed to extract attentive regions.
 The attention output is mapped back onto the original image.
-Image is divided into a grid of patches where highly activated six responses are pasted onto the training image.
+The image is divided into a grid of patches, where six highly activated responses are pasted onto the training image as demonstrated in Figure~\ref{cutmix_images}.
 These image pairs are selected randomly in every training iteration.
-This procedure is shown in figure \ref{attentive_cutmix}.
+The flow diagram of Attentive CutMix is shown in Figure~\ref{attentive_cutmix}.